WeSpeR: Computing non-linear shrinkage formulas for the weighted sample covariance: Introduction and related work

 \section{Introduction and related work}

-In Random Matrix Theory - RMT -, the sample covariance spectrum has a non-random limit, denoted $F$, when the dimension grows linearly with the number of samples.
+In Random Matrix Theory (RMT), the sample covariance spectrum has a non-random limit, denoted $F$, when the dimension grows linearly with the number of samples.
 In this regime, the sample spectral distribution does not converge to the population spectral distribution, but to a limit described by the Marcenko-Pastur equation \cite{Marcenko1967}.
 The joint work of Silverstein and Choi \cite{Silverstein1995c} gives important results on the asymptotic distribution $F$: $F$ has a density on $\R^*$, and its support can be computed with a simple procedure without any sampling of high dimensional sample covariance matrices.

-Those results were directly used in the design of the algorithm QuEST by Ledoit and Wolf \cite{Ledoit2015}, aiming at retreving the population covariance spectrum and the sample covariance asymptotic density $F'$.
+Those results were directly used in the design of the algorithm QuEST by Ledoit and Wolf \cite{Ledoit2015}, aiming at retrieving the population covariance spectrum and the sample covariance asymptotic density $F'$, and derive the non-linear shrinkage formulas theoretically given in \cite{Ledoit2009}.

+Using a closed-form formula linking the Cauchy-Stieltjes transform of the empirical spectral density and the non-linear shrinkage formulas, analytical kernel estimators were derived to make the computation faster for high-dimensional data, for a reduced cost of performance \cite{Ledoit2019, Ledoit2020b}.

 Those works focus on the sample covariance matrix, however in practice we often face \textbf{weighted} sample covariance matrices, in particular in multivariate time series analysis.
 Indeed, weighting schemes, such as the exponential weighted moving average (EWMA), are a model-free approach, and represent a widely used method to estimate statistics.
-They were used in covariance estimation for portfolio management in \cite{Pafka2004}, further studied for covariance filtering in \cite{Daly2010}, for financial spectrum estimation in \cite{Svensson2007}, and recently Tan et al.\cite{Tan2023} developped a NERCOME-like approach for EWMA sample covariance in a dynamic brain connectivity setting.
+They were used in covariance estimation for portfolio management in \cite{Pafka2004}, further studied for covariance filtering in \cite{Daly2010}, for financial spectrum estimation in \cite{Svensson2007}, and recently Tan et al.\cite{Tan2023} developed a NERCOME-like approach for EWMA sample covariance in a dynamic brain connectivity setting.
+Weighted sample covariance matrices are also directly observed in finance due to stochastic variance processes \cite{Bun2016}, and in wireless network they emerge in the model of Multiple Inputs Multiple Outputs (MIMO) systems \cite{Couillet2011}.

-For the generalization to the weighted sample covariance of the asymptotic results on the spectral distribution, the work of Oriol \cite{Oriol2024b} gives a Fundamental Equation similar to Marcenko-Pastur equation.
-The high dimensional spectrum also converges to a non-random distribution $F$.

-This work aims at studying $F$ for weighted sample covariances, in order to retrieve the population spectrum, and numerically compute the sample density.